-The Industrial Commission of Ohio Biennium Budget Request for Fiscal Years 2012 & 2013
+The Industrial Commission of Ohio Biennium Budget Request for Fiscal Years 2012 & 2013 March 29, 2011

-Good day Chairman Amstutz and members of the House Finance Committee.
+Good afternoon Chairman Bacon and members of the Insurance, Commerce, and Labor Committee.
 I am Jodie Taylor, Chairperson of the Industrial Commission of Ohio.
 It is my pleasure to present to you the Industrial Commission's 2012 and 2013 Biennium Budget.

-Before I get into the fine details of our budget request, I would like to provide a little background on the Industrial Commission for the newest members of the Committee.
+Before I get into the fine details of our budget request, I'd like to provide a little background on the Industrial Commission for the newest members of the Committee.

 The Industrial Commission provides a forum for appealing Ohio Bureau of Workers' Compensation (BWC) and self-insured employer decisions.
-We resolve issues between parties who have a dispute in a workers' compensation claim, determine violations of specific safety requirements, and determine if an injured worker is permanently and totally disabled due to a work-related injury or occupational disease.
+We resolve issues between parties who have a dispute in a workers' compensation claims, determine violations of specific safety requirements, and determine if an injured worker is permanently and totally disabled due to a work-related injury or occupational disease.

 Hearings on disputed claims are conducted at three levels within the Commission: the district level (DHO), the staff level (SHO), and the Commission level.
 The Governor appoints the three-member Commission and the Ohio Senate confirms these appointments.
 By previous vocation, employment or affiliations, one member must represent employees, one must represent employers and one must represent the public.
 I am the Commission member that represents employers.
-The Executive Director manages the agency's day-to-day operations.
-The Industrial Commission currently conducts hearings at 12 locations, which are shown on page 19 of the budget booklet.
+The Executive Director manages the agency's day to day operations.
+The Industrial Commission currently conducts hearings at 12 locations which are shown on page 19 of the budget booklet.

-We are an agency with a history of fiscal prudence as our proposed budget for fiscal year-2013, at \$58.4M, is actually less than our budget of ten years ago (FY-2003) which was \$59.7M.
-During this ten-year period, we were able to reduce our expenditures even though we absorbed negotiated pay increases, step pay increases, increased medical insurance premiums and other items that were beyond our control.
+We are an agency with a history of fiscal prudence as our proposed budget for fiscal year-2013 at \$58.4M is actually less than our budget of 10 years ago (FY2003) which was \$59.7M.
+During this 10-year period we were able to reduce our expenditures even though we absorbed negotiated pay increases, step pay increases, increased medical insurance premiums and other items that were beyond our control.
 Our proposed budget for fiscal years 2012/2013 is less than the fiscal year 2010/2011 budget.
-In fact, the FY-2012 budget is 5.02 percent less than the FY-2011 and the proposed FY-2013 budget is 6.78 percent less than FY-2011.
-The ten-year history of our budgets is shown on page 9 of our budget booklet and the detail of our proposed FY 2012/2013 is shown on page 8.
+In fact, the FY2012 budget is 5.02 percent less than the FY2011 and the proposed FY2013 budget is 6.78 percent less than FY2011.
+The 10-year history of our budgets is shown on page 9 of our budget booklet and the detail of our proposed FY 2012/2013 is shown on page 8.

 We would also like to point out that we are a non-general revenue agency and thus we do not receive income tax or sales tax receipts.
 Our funding comes from an administrative percentage applied to employers' workers compensation premiums.
-We are pleased to report that our reduction in expenditures has allowed us to decrease our premiums to the employers of Ohio by \$10.7M during the last three years, which is a 17.8 percent decrease.
+We are pleased to report that our reduction in expenditures has allowed us to decrease our premiums to the employers of Ohio by \$10.7M during the last 3 years which is a 17.8 percent decrease.
 We intend to maintain the current decreased rates through the end of the next biennium budget period.